You can use Object Storage Service (OSS) buckets to create PVs in Container Service for Kubernetes (ACK) clusters.

 - To use OSS buckets to create PVs, you do not need to specify a subdirectory.

 - We recommend that you create a PV for each application.

-- OSS is a FUSE file system that can be mounted through the OSSFS plug-in, which is suitable for reading configuration files, videos, and image files.
+- OSS is a FUSE file system that can be mounted based on the OSSFS plug-in.
+This method is suitable when you read configuration files, videos, and image files.

 - You can modify parameter configurations to optimize OSSFS performance in caching and permission management.
 For more information, see FAQ, ossfs/README-CN.md, and FAQ.

-- If your Kubernetes cluster is created before February 6, 2018, you need to Install the plug-in before you use OSS volumes.
-To use OSS volumes, you must create a secret with your AccessKey information when you deploy the Flexvolume service.
+- If your ACK cluster had been created before February 6, 2018, you must install required plug-ins before you use OSS volumes.
+For more information, see 安装插件.
+To use OSS volumes, when you deploy the FlexVolume service, you must create a Secret and enter your AccessKey information in the Secret.

-- The OSSFS plug-in restarts when you upgrade a Kubernetes cluster or restart the kubelet.
-In this case, OSS volumes that are mounted through an early Flexvolume version need to be mounted again, and pods that use the OSS volumes must be recreated.
-You can upgrade Flexvolume to the latest version to fix this issue.
+- When you upgrade an ACK cluster or restart the kubelet, the OSSFS plug-in restarts.
+In this case, OSS volumes that are mounted based on an earlier FlexVolume version must be mounted again, and the pods that use the OSS volumes must be recreated.
+You can upgrade FlexVolume to the latest version to fix this issue.